d-bharadwaj/d-bharadwaj.github.io/content/pages/home.md

   #   <p>Email: dhanvibharad [at] gmail.com</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts/
+# latest_posts: true  # includes a list of the newest posts/
 # selected_papers: true # includes a list of papers marked as "selected={true}"
-talks: true # includes latest talks
+# talks: true # includes latest talkss
 ---

 Hello!
 I'm a 1st year PhD student in CSE at the University of Michigan, advised by [Dr. Gokul Ravi](https://gsravi.engin.umich.edu/).